KelvinMsft/NoTruth/README.md

 Output
 -------
-All logs are printed out to DbgView and saved in C:\Windows\DdiMon.log.
+All logs are printed out to DbgView and saved in C:\Windows\NoTruth.log.

 Motivation